kensanata/spellcasters/Taurnalin.md

 ### The Book of Trees

+**Heat metal** (1) heats metal armour within 30ft such that it deals 1d6 damage every round for 5 rounds starting *next* round.
+Jumping into water reduces this to half.
+It takes more than 5 rounds to take off armour, so that doesn't help.

 **Magic bow and arrows** (1) summons a magic bow +1 and a quiver with 20 arrows.
 These last until all the arrows have been shot, the bow is released, or 20min have passed.
 The bow cannot be passed to anybody